elip12/dedollarization/README.md

 # TODO - Eli and Skyler

 ### backend: branch `backend-updates`
-- change repo name to dedollarization
+- *DONE* change repo name to dedollarization
 - change experiment to not use PEN, use some nonspecific currency that represents points. write code at the end of the final round that converts points to PEN (peruvian soles) via some conversion function you dont need to care about the specifics of rn.